 A cam-action or percussion hammering mechanism is used in hammer drills, in which two sets of toothed gears mechanically interact with one another to hammer while the drill bit rotates.
 Routine drilling, hammer drilling, and hammer chiseling are all possible with these unique techniques.

-By hand-turning a collar between the chuck and the forward end of the housing, you can select the mode you want to use.
-For example, a hammer drill features a particular clutch that allows it to punch the drill bit in and out along the bit’s axis and spin it.
+You can select the mode you want to use by hand-turning a collar between the chuck and the forward end of the housing.
+For example, a hammer drill features a particular clutch that punches the drill bit in and out along its axis and spins it.

 Other Hammer Drilling Techniques